Taking the Milky Way for a spin: disc formation in the ARTEMIS simulations: Results

 \subsection{Spin-up times and evolution of haloes and their mass concentration}

 We show the relation between the spin-up time $\tspin$ and the galaxies' masses at early times in Figure~\ref{fig:mass_spinup}.
 The top and middle panels show the virial mass $M_{\rm 200c}$ and maximum circular velocity $v_\mathrm{max}$ respectively, both calculated at a lookback time of $t_L=12$~Gyr.
-The galaxies with discs ($\kappaco\geq0.5$) at the $z=0$ snapshot are shown by circles, with the Milky Way-like galaxies selected from Figure~\ref{fig:median_tracks} shown by circles with black edges.
+The galaxies with discs ($\kappaco\geq0.5$) at the $z=0$ snapshot are shown by circles, with the early spin-up galaxies selected from Figure~\ref{fig:median_tracks} shown by circles with black edges.
 We also show galaxies where $\kappaco$ exceeds 0.5 at some earlier snapshot, but is less than 0.5 at the present-day (`former discs', marked with crosses).
 There is a moderate correlation between $\tspin$ and both the virial mass and $v_\mathrm{max}$ at $t_L=12$ Gyr, with earlier spin-ups occurring in galaxies with larger $M_{\rm 200c}(t_L=12\,\rm{Gyr})$ and $v_{\rm max}(12\,\rm{Gyr})$.
-In particular, the Milky Way-like galaxies have both earlier spin-up times and larger $M_{\rm 200c}(12\,\rm{Gyr})$ and $v_{\rm max}(12\,\rm{Gyr})$ than almost all other present-day disc galaxies.
+In particular, the early spin-up galaxies have both larger $M_{\rm 200c}(12\,\rm{Gyr})$ and $v_{\rm max}(12\,\rm{Gyr})$ than almost all other present-day disc galaxies.

-There is a large number of non-GSE galaxies with $\tspin$ between 6 and 10 Gyr and $M_{\rm 200c}(12\,\rm{Gyr})\lesssim 10^{11}M_\odot$, lower than the $M_{\rm 200c}(12\,\rm{Gyr})$ values of Milky Way-like masses.
+There is a large number of non-GSE galaxies with $\tspin$ between 6 and 10 Gyr and $M_{\rm 200c}(12\,\rm{Gyr})\lesssim 10^{11}M_\odot$, lower than the $M_{\rm 200c}(12\,\rm{Gyr})$ values of early spin-up galaxies' masses.
 This is likely related to the different accretion histories of the GSE and non-GSE galaxies.
 We previously showed \citep{dillamore23_artemis} that the \textsc{artemis} galaxies lacking a GSE analogue undergo more massive mergers than those with a GSE-like feature, many of which happen late.
 Their typical accreted satellites have stellar masses of $\sim10^{10}M_\odot$, roughly four times larger than those of GSE galaxies.
 This means that a greater proportion of the galaxies' final mass is assembled after $t_L=12$~Gyr.
 Hence to reach a final halo mass within the \textsc{artemis} selection criteria, these galaxies typically have lower masses at early times than those with a GSE analogue.

 To show how accretion history relates to the spin-up time, we calculate the fraction of stars within $r=30$~kpc which are classed as accreted.
 This is plotted against $\tspin$ in the bottom panel of Figure~\ref{fig:mass_spinup}.
 For comparison, we calculate an estimate of the Milky Way's accreted fraction as follows.
 We take the measurement of the Milky Way's total stellar mass by \citet{mcmillan17}, $M^\star=(54.3\pm5.7)\times10^9M_\odot$, and the total stellar halo mass from \citet{deason19}, $M^\star_\mathrm{halo}=(1.4\pm0.4)\times10^9M_\odot$.
 We assume that a fraction $f_\mathrm{acc,halo}=0.81$ of the stellar halo is accreted \citep{naidu2020}, and calculate our estimated overall accreted fraction $f_\mathrm{acc}=f_\mathrm{halo,acc}M^\star_\mathrm{halo}/M^\star=0.021\pm 0.006$.
 This estimate and its uncertainty are shown in the bottom panel of Figure~\ref{fig:mass_spinup} by the black solid line and gray shaded region.
 Since this calculation assumes that all accreted stars are in the halo, we have checked that our results do not significantly change if we exclude accreted stars on disc-like orbits in the simulations.